 The standard MEMS fabrication protocol is diagrammatically represented in Figure 3 along with the compression pretreatment modification studied herein.
 The SU-8 formulation was casted into rectangular sheets with dimensions of 10-15 mm x 25-30 mm x 1-1.5 (or 0.6) mm using the PDMS molds mentioned above.
 The cyclopentanone was evaporated by increasing the temperature to 75 °C for 4h using a standard hot-plate to ensure most of the solvent is absent for the next steps.
 For the case of the mechanically pretreated samples, the pre-heated SU-8 sheets were compressed by quickly applying a constant load of up to 2000 kg for 30 minutes to yield a maximum compressive stress of around 50 MPa, which was kept constant over the sample for 30 minutes at 90˚C. The thickness of the compressed samples decreased from 1-1.5 mm to 0.6 mm after compression.
 The compressed samples were immediately thereafter exposed to 365 nm light in a UV chamber (DYMAX 2000-EC equipped with a halogen bulb with an intensity of approximately 105 mW/cm2) for 60 seconds.
 Control samples were fabricated at a smaller initial thickness (0.6 mm) and exposed to UV light for 60 seconds before pyrolysis, but without having being compressed.

-The last step was to both groups of photopolymerized samples with and without the compression step at 1000 °C under a continuous flow of ultra-high purity nitrogen (N2, 99.99%) atmosphere at about 5 L/min sustained during the entire heat-treatment step.
+The last step was to pyrolyze both groups of photopolymerized samples with and without the compression step at 1000 °C under a continuous flow of ultra-high purity nitrogen (N2, 99.99%) atmosphere at about 5 L/min sustained during the entire heat-treatment step.
 The samples were pyrolyzed in a PEO 601 furnace (ATV Technologie GmbH, Vaterstetten, Germany) according to the following carbonization protocol: pre-carbonization— (1) the temperature was increased from room temperature to 300°C at a heating rate of 30°C/min, (2) temperature was kept at 300 °C for 3 hours, carbonization— (3) the temperature was ramped to 900°C at 10°C/min and kept for 1hour, and (4) the temperature was brought back to room temperature at 30°C/min.
 A standard annealing stage was not used in this study.
 This protocol was based on a previously reported fabrication protocol to produce MEMS from patterned photoresists such as SU-8 for electrochemical sensors, and expecting to obtain pyrolytic carbon material with optimal properties at these temperatures and heating rates.
 All samples had dimensions of 10-15 mm x 25-30 mm x 0.6 mm when entering the furnace.
 During pyrolysis, the thickness of all the samples decreased to approximately 0.5 mm.
 The samples that were going to be compressed were casted in molds with higher thickness (1.5 mm) so that after applying the compressive force the thickness went down to 0.6 mm and then to 0.5 mm after pyrolysis.
 Control samples, without compression pretreatment, were casted in smaller PDMS molds to yield the same final thickness after pyrolysis.